manelpuig/rUBot_mecanum_ws/Documentation/03_rubot_SLAM&navigation.md

 Provided with the map, we are ready to perform robot navigation with the rUBot mecanum.

 ### **4. Robot Navigation**
-When the robot moves around a map, it needs to know which is its POSE within the map.
+When the robot moves around a map, it needs to know its POSE within the map.

 The AMCL (Adaptive Monte Carlo Localization) package provides the amcl node, which uses the MCL system in order to track the localization of a robot moving in a 2D space.
 This node subscribes to the data of the laser, the laser-based map, and the transformations of the robot, and publishes its estimated position in the map.

-On startup, the amcl node initializes its particle filter according to the parameters provided.

 This AMCL node is also highly customizable and we can configure many parameters in order to improve its performance. (http://wiki.ros.org/amcl)